The beaches of Sri Lanka have a family-friendly and laid-back vibe.

 This isn’t exactly a beach – its just a nice town and attraction when you need a break from the beach!
 We visited the fort at sunset and watched a soldier bring down the flag.
 The fort has nice grassy walking paths that wrap around the old town of Galle.
 Some more information on Galle fort can be found here.

 - What to pack for the beaches of Sri Lanka – all the usual – sunscreen, hats, bathing suits.
-We didn’t pack towels or beach toys as they are so bulky.
+We didn’t pack towels or beach toys as they are so bulky, plus I’m sure we could fid some sort of beach toys like bodyboards or a beach wagon for kids there anyway.
 We were able to borrow towels from our guest house and bought beach toys for super cheap at a nearby supermarket.

 - For adult women – if you venture off the main tourist beaches of Mirissa, Jungle, or Unawatuna, you might want to bring something with a bit more coverage than a string bikini or you could get some unwanted male attention – even with your children there!